 In other words, SPF Permerror is a permanent error signifying that the SPF check could not interpret the domain’s published records correctly.
 DMARC Interprets it as ‘Fail.’
 Hence, the situation requires the intervention of a DNS operator to fix the SPF record.
 Otherwise, it negatively impacts email deliverability.

-Skysnag automates SPF for you preventing multiple SPF records from being generated.
+Skysnag automates SPF for you, preventing multiple SPF records from being generated.
 This saves you the trouble and time required for manual configuration.
-Avoid PermError SPF authentication failures right away and use Skysnag’s automated software to safeguard your domain’s reputation from compromised business emails, password theft, and potentially significant financial losses.
-Sign up using this link for a free trial today and monitor your email flow with Skysnag.
+Avoid PermError SPF authentication failures immediately and use Skysnag’s automated software to safeguard your domain’s reputation from compromised business emails, password theft, and potentially significant financial losses.
+Start your enforcement journey with email authentication, and authenticate SPF autonomously with Skysnag.